uchicago-cs/chiwebsite/chirc/assignment2.rst

    only a single ``<mask>``, and it must be a nick; ignore the ``<target>`` parameter)

+-  Ordinarily, the ``WHOIS`` command can be used without parameters, so the RFC does not *not* require a ``ERR_NEEDMOREPARAMS`` reply in this case.
+   However, since we do not support ``WHOIS`` without parameters, if you receive such a message you should silently ignore it (i.e., don't send any reply back at all)

 -  You must only send back the following replies, in this order:
    ``RPL_WHOISUSER``, ``RPL_WHOISSERVER``, ``RPL_ENDOFWHOIS``.